 There are 2 common types of scabbards:

 The earliest examples are anodized.
 Again these early scabbards are the most desired by collectors.
 Anodized scabbards exhibit the best workmanship.
-They always came with solid nickel fittings.
-Over the anodizing was lacquer.
+They came with solid nickel fittings.
+Over the anodizing is a thin protective lacquer coating.
 This lacquer often wears off and sometimes loose flakes can be rubbed off even with a soft cloth.
 Where the lacquer remains you have a shiny finish and where only anodizing exists, it dulls to a matte finish.
 Many anodized scabbards have lost all their original lacquer finish.
 As the anodizing wears off, you may see right down to bare metal or rust.

 The painted scabbard was adopted after the anodized scabbards, I suspect to speed and simplify manufacturing.
-The first made used up solid nickel fittings and very soon adopted the plated fittings.
+The first assembled painted scabbards used up the remainder of the solid nickel fittings and very soon after adopted the plated steel based fittings.
+In the very latest of cases we do come across zinc based plated fittings.
 Typically the paint was evenly and professionally applied.
 After drying the scabbard was assembled.
 As with the earlier type scabbards, paint wore and chipped off from wear and in some cases the paint is worn down resulting in rust and corrosion.
 Look closely at the item, dents scratches and splits in the ball all depreciate value.
 Missing and or buggered screws can be an indication the scabbard was messed with.
 I always look at the edges of the scabbard fitting.
 Marks there can indicate that someone has removed the fitting from the shell, often to the detriment of the dagger.
 Again the scabbard fitting material should be consistent with the crossguard and nut material.
 If you see mismatched hues from the scabbard to the dagger, look more closely, this may be evidence of switched parts.
 Below are examples of anodized then painted scabbards.

 A quick word about NSKK daggers: In 1936 the order came down that NSKK, (logistics or transportation troops) were to differentiate their daggers from SA daggers by wearing black scabbards.
 After the orders were communicated, NSKK scabbards were repainted black.
 These guys were not rich and in most cases this was a backyard quality job right over the brown anodized finish.
 NSKK daggers issued after the 1936 order were factory painted black.
-Black painted scabbards are the only difference between SA and NSKK daggers.
+A black painted scabbard is the only difference between an SA dagger and NSKK dagger.

 To most experienced collectors this stuff is obvious, but to me, as a beginning collector, I had to learn this from scratch.
 These lessons literally cost me hundreds of dollars.
 What I have to say is to the best of my knowledge.
 There are exceptions to every rule and every piece you buy has to be evaluated on its' own merit.
 Most of what I have to say deals with purchasing daggers online.
 I am located in a rural setting and rarely get the opportunity to buy from dealers in person.
 Hopefully this can be a starting place for the beginner.